JanMiksovsky/momboard/README.md

 - To work on the home page, add `?noReload` to the URL to suppress reload and refresh.
 - To work on the board page, add `?noRefresh` to the URL to suppress refresh.

 I tried to avoid JavaScript frameworks and libraries for this project to keep it minimal and hopefully reliable.
 To deal with data and page state, both the `board.js` and `edit.js` pages use a copy of the minimalist [update-state](https://github.com/JanMiksovsky/update-state) state engine I created for projects like this.
-This gives me 90% of what I like about reactive programming models for %1 of the cost.
+This gives me 90% of what I like about reactive programming models like React for %0.1 of the cost.

 # Storage service